spotlightpa/poor-richard/content/elections-2024.md

 image = "2024/10/01kg-dw76-v4hn-egrq.jpeg"
-hed = "Find Your Candidate Match" dek = "Use our interactive tool to see which major party candidates for Pennsylvania attorney general, auditor general, and treasurer most closely align with what matters to you." cta = "Try Our Quizzes →" link = "/elections-2024/candidate-quiz/"
+hed = "Find Your Candidate Match" dek = "Use our interactive tool to see which major party candidates for Pennsylvania attorney general, auditor general, and treasurer most closely align with what matters to you." cta = "Take Our Quizzes →" link = "/elections-2024/candidate-quiz/"

 [[blocks]]